pmellady/Baseball-Data-Analytics/README.md

 This repository contains multiple baseball analytics research questions and solutions implemented in R.

-* Question 1 has two parts: predicting if a pitch will be called a strike given the batter didn't swing ad projecting 2025 strikeout rates
+* Question 1 has two parts: predicting if a pitch will be called a strike given the batter didn't swing and projecting 2025 strikeout rates
 * Question 2 is concerned with projecting the pitch mix that a batter will see in the coming season
 * Question 3 is concerned with projecting the professional placement of college players in summer leagues